Value for Money criteria

 - Attribution or contribution (how do we know the program caused or contributed to the changes?)

 The third part (was it worth it?) is the crux of the VfM question.
 It requires a basis for reconciling the resource use and its consequences, to determine whether the resource use is justified.
 Determining whether an investment is ‘worth it’ is a matter of context (where and when) and perspective (to whom).
-It demands an evaluative judgement, by a human being, based on evidence and logical argument.
+It demands an evaluative judgement based on evidence and logical argument.

 FCDO’s VfM criteria recognise that there may be trade-offs between maximizing the impact of each pound spent (cost-effectiveness) and reaching the poorest (equity).